Aesculin

-Aesculin, also called æsculin or esculin, is a coumarin glucoside that naturally occurs in the trees horse chestnut (Aesculus hippocastanum), California buckeye (Aesculus californica), prickly box (Bursaria spinosa), and daphnin (the dark green resin of Daphne mezereum).
-It is also found in dandelion coffee.
+Aesculin, also called æsculin or esculin, is a coumarin glucoside that naturally occurs in the trees horse chestnut (Aesculus hippocastanum), California buckeye (Aesculus californica), and prickly box (Bursaria spinosa).
+It is also found in daphnin (the dark green resin of Daphne mezereum), dandelion coffee, and olive bark.
+It is reported to be present in olive bark, but not in olive leaf; therefore, identification of aesculin in abundance in an olive extract indicates that the extract has been derived from olive bark.

-Medical uses

-As medication, aesculin is sometimes used as a vasoprotective agent.
+Uses

 Aesculin is also used in a microbiology laboratory to aid in the identification of bacterial species (especially Enterococci and Listeria).
-In fact, all strains of Group D Streptococci hydrolyze æsculin in 40% bile.
+In fact, all strains of Group D Streptococci hydrolyze aesculin in 40% bile.

 Aesculin hydrolysis test

 Aesculin is incorporated into agar with ferric citrate and bile salts (bile aesculin agar).
 Hydrolysis of aesculin forms aesculetin (6,7-dihydroxycoumarin) and glucose.
 Aesculetin forms dark brown or black complexes with ferric citrate, allowing the test to be read.

 The bile aesculin agar is streaked and incubated at 37 C for 24 hours.
 The presence of a dark brown or black halo indicates that the test is positive.
 A positive test can occur with Enterococcus, Aerococcus, and Leuconostoc.
 Aesculin will fluoresce under long wave ultraviolet light (360 nm) and hydrolysis of aesculin results in loss of this fluorescence.

 Enterococcus will often flag positive within four hours of the agar being inoculated.